rikkaka/template-master/README.md

 tempmaster list
 ```
 ## use a template
-It will copy the template to current directory.
+Copy the template to current directory:
 ```bash
 tempmaster clone <template_name>
 ```